 1 tablespoon dried oregano

 4 slabs baby back ribs (6–12 pounds).

 Combine all dry rub ingredients in a large mixing bowl.
 Whisk until thoroughly mixed.

-Rub (with your hands) 1-2 tablespoons of your spice mixture onto each rack.
+Prepare your ribs and rub 1–2 tablespoons of your spice mixture onto each rack*.

-Get your grill going for indirect BBQing.
+Get your grill going for indirect barbecuing.
 Be sure to use a drip pan in the center.
-I use a charcoal grill.
-When I cook these, I preheat my grill to a medium temperature (figure 325 to 375 degrees F).
-You can test the temperature with your hand–if you can hold your hand over the grill for 6-7 seconds before it feels like it will burn/melt off, it’s medium.
+We use a charcoal grill*.
+When we cook these, we preheat our grill to a medium temperature (figure 325–375 degrees F).
+You can test the temperature with your hand—if you can hold your hand over the grill for 6–7 seconds before it feels like it will burn/melt off, it’s medium.
 Or you can just use a thermometer and save your hand.

 Don’t forget to brush and oil your grill.